Curriculum

 Literature Reviews

-Detailed review of recent literature on a topic chosen by the graduate faculty; enhancement of student knowledge in the subject area and ability to evaluate scientific literature.
+Detailed review of recent literature on a topic chosen by the faculty; enhancement of student knowledge in the subject area and ability to evaluate scientific literature.

 Staff—1.5 sem. hrs.